The Instant Moisture Profiling System

 Moisture Profiling Tools

-It is equipped with a powerful set of software tools used for comprehensive data logging and statistical analysis that provides a real-time moisture profile of manufacturing lines having multiple-decks and multiple-products.
+The IMPS-4400 is equipped with a powerful set of software tools.
+Supporting your board product manufacturing process with comprehensive data logging and statistical analysis the system provides a real-time moisture profile of manufacturing lines having multiple-decks and multiple-products.
 Optionally, the IMPS-4400 comes with an I/O module that provides moisture data outputs to your Plant Master Control Panel.

 IMPS-4400 Proprietary Software